Ambitious people are very sure that they are ready to lead.

 When I flew to Chicago to meet with my peers and announce my decision to do that, there was a genuine shock that I saw their faces because no one and done that before.

-However, I realized that I had had enough connect doing this had become worse than work.
+However, I realized that I had had enough and doing this had become worse than work.

 Certainly, I wish many members of our political class realized it was the time to step down from leading.